egichSerg/echoless/README.md

 Simple bash script to make prompt disappear!

 # Full privacy!
-Joke mode to make everything you enter in the console disappear after you press "Enter"!
+Joke mode to make everything you enter in the console disappear after you press "enter"!
 Except fot the output of the command of course!

 # Installation
 copy this to your terminal